 - Read the Qur'an

-Every year, we promise ourselves that we'll try read a little bit more qur’an but inevitably end up neglecting it until maybe when Ramadan comes around.
+Every year, we promise ourselves that we'll try to read a little bit more Qur’an, but inevitably end up neglecting it until Ramadan comes around.
 Rather than trying to read the whole book in one month, set yourself the more attainable goal of getting through one page at a time.
-Consistency is key, and Allah loves when we do small good acts consistently rather than larger acts sporadically.
+Consistency is key, and Allah (swt) loves small good deeds performed consistently rather than larger acts carried out sporadically.

 - Help an Orphan

 Doesn’t sound so easy but hang on - we’re not asking you to invite Oliver Twist to come live with you.
 By donating a small amount per day, just 98p, you can sponsor an orphan through Muslim Hands.
 We support over 12,000 orphans all over the world in some of the poorest, most disadvantaged countries.
-That little daily hit of 98p (just £29.50 per month) can feed and educate an orphan, completely transforming their life.
+That little daily amount of less than a pound can feed and educate an orphan, completely transforming their life.

 It’s so easy - all you need to do is visit our orphan sponsorship page and click ‘sponsor now’.
 Then you can pick the orphan you’d like to sponsor, and we’ll send you a sponsorship pack with information about the child you’re helping.